worldviewer/react-worldviewer-prototype/README.md

 ## What is This Thing?

+*"For citizens who want to take part in the democratic processes of a technological society, all the science they need to know about is controversial..."*

+- From the Preface to *The Golem - What You Should Know About Science*, by Harry M. Collins and Trevor Pinch

 The <a href="https://plus.google.com/collection/Yhn4Y">Controversies of Science G+ collection</a> is intended as a social network which aims to teach critical thinking in the sciences by immersing non-specialists into a number of complex scientific debates involving opposing worldviews.
+It is modeled on current critical thinking in International Baccalaureate literature classes.

 It will double as a systematic effort to crowdsource information about scientific controversies, introducing a new form of science journalism intended to better help people to use science as a tool for thinking.

+A third goal is to teach the patterns of scientific controversies and methods for formulating a personalized independent worldview in the sciences.
+The premise is that this will support laypeople and specialists out of their domain seeking to navigate some novel complex scientific claim, and reduce susceptibility to weak or pseudoscientific claims.

+There is significant literature which supports the controversy-first approach to science education.
+A good place to start is this recent article here:

+*<a href="https://medicalxpress.com/news/2017-03-dialogue-boost-critical.html">"Examining an issue as a debate or dialogue between two sides helps people apply deeper, more sophisticated reasoning</a>, according to new research published in Psychological Science, a journal of the Association for Psychological Science."*

-A more detailed explanation of the problem this project is solving is explained after the prototype description.
+A far more detailed explanation of the problem this project is solving is explained after the prototype description.

 ## The Prototype Graphic